 See the views

 Looking for roads lined with trees that feature the full color spectrum as the seasons change?
 How about picturesque panoramas from hilly and mountainous regions?
-State highways and county roads tend to feature scenic drives filled with more beauty than interstates, so stop and take some photos, smell the flowers or just marvel at nature when venturing off the beaten path.
+State highways and county roads tend to feature drives filled with more beauty than interstates, so stop and take some photos, smell the flowers or just marvel at nature when venturing off the beaten path.

 Find hidden eats